waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 ### `Promise(value:)`

-We removed this intiializer (rationale is above), so:
+We removed this initializer (rationale is above), so:

 ```swift
 return Promise(value: foo)